NOW HIRING -CHECK OUT THE JOBS AVAILABLE UNDER JOB POSTINGS

 The SHICK program is funded by a grant from The Centers for Medicare and Medicaid Services, Washington, D.C., and managed in Kansas by Kansas Department of Aging and Disability Services (KDADS) through agencies such as the East Central Kansas Area Agency on Aging (ECKAAA).

 ECKAAA to Present New to Medicare Training

-The East Central Kansas Area Agency on Aging (ECKAAA) will present a New to Medicare training on Wednesday, October 13, 2021.
+The East Central Kansas Area Agency on Aging (ECKAAA) will present in 2022, 4 New to Medicare trainings on Wednesday January12, April 13, July 13, and Oct 12.
 The training will be conducted at the Area Agency Aging and will begin at 10:00 a.m.
 Registration is required.
 The training is free.

 The New to Medicare trainings help newly eligible Medicare beneficiaries:

 · Understand Medicare enrollment dates, procedures and penalties

 · Understand what Medicare covers and how much plan benefits cost

 · Understand how Medicare works with current employee coverage, retiree coverage, federal benefits or military benefits

 · Understand how to compare drug plans, Medicare advantage plans and Medicare supplemental plans

 We recommend this training for anyone who will be new to Medicare or retiring within the next few months.